-The Aggregates Levy is a tax on the commercial exploitation of aggregate, which includes rock, gravel or sand, as well as the spoil, waste, offcuts and other by-products of:
+The Aggregates Levy is a tax on the commercial exploitation of aggregate, which includes crushed rock, sand and gravel, as well as the spoil, waste, offcuts and other by-products of:

 - cutting rock to produce stone with one or more flat surfaces

 - extracting industrial minerals